 18-IV.D.
-HAP CONTRACT YEAR AND ANNIVERSARY DATES [24 CFR 983.302(e)]
+HAP CONTRACT YEAR AND ANNIVERSARY DATES [24 CFR 983.207(b)(2) and (g), and 24 CFR 983.302(e)]

 The HAP contract year is the period of 12 calendar months preceding each annual anniversary of the HAP contract during the HAP contract term.
 The initial contract year is calculated from the first day of the first calendar month of the HAP contract term.